 You may have heard about the process of taking over an electric utility and forming a municipal electric utility (MEU), known as municipalization.
 Because of the financial risks involved, municipalization is rare.

 Q) What is municipalization?

-Q) Why is the possibility of a City of Cape Coral municipal electric utility being discussed at this time?
+Q) Why has the possibility of a City of Cape Coral municipal electric utility been discussed?